This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 The Atchafalaya Swamp is one of the biggest swamps—if not the biggest swamp—in the entire United States.
 Say what you want about soil erosion and wetland loss, but that place is still plenty big.
 If Victor had gotten himself lost in there, chances were he’d already gone the way of the dodo.

 People tend not to realize just how dangerous a swamp can be.
 A goodly-sized snapping turtle can bite through a rubber boot and still take off a toe or three without even breaking a sweat.
-The venomous bite of a cottonmouth snake can do you in if you don’t get treated quickly, and since cottonmouths are found in the water more than they are on land, so you won’t know if one of those has bitten you until it’s already too late.
+The venomous bite of a cottonmouth snake can do you in if you don’t get treated quickly, and since cottonmouths are found in the water more than they are on land, you won’t know if one of those has bitten you until it’s already too late.
 The American alligator can grow up to fifteen feet long and can tear you apart like you’re made of straw.
 And don’t even get me started on the brown recluse spider.
 It’s one of the most venomous spiders in North America, and it’s the size of a goddamn penny.

 And assuming you manage to avoid all of that, there’s still the distinct possibility of death by starvation, drowning or dehydration.
-Unless you’re desperate enough to drink from the swamp, in which case dysentery or some other illness will punch your ticket instead.
+Unless you’re desperate enough to drink from the swamp, of course, in which case dysentery or some other illness will punch your ticket instead.

 I tried my best to hide my misgivings.
 It probably wasn’t enough.
 “Ma’am, we won’t get anywhere if you go into hysterics.
 Take a deep breath and try to think clearly.
 I can’t help you if you don’t give me the facts.
 Did your husband tell you anything else?”

 “Not that I can remember.”
 She ran a nervous hand through brown hair streaked with gray.

 “Do you have any text messages from him that I could take a look at?
 Receipts?
 Credit card statements?
 Anything?”